CharonDefalt/sms_bomber/README.md

 install on termux

-pkg install python3
+pkg install python3 git tor

-pkg install git
+After them

-pkg install tor
+type :  pip3 install requests

 * How to use ?